the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 RSEs working at the flourishing intersection between data science and RSE.
 They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or research data management (RDM) solutions.
+When the field requires research on sensitive data or information, e.g. patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymize the data.

 #### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasinly important topics